signalfx/splunk-otel-java/docs/metrics.md

 > :construction: This feature is experimental - exported metric data and configuration properties may change.

-The Splunk distribution of OpenTelemetry Java agent is also gathering basic application metrics.
+The Splunk Distribution of OpenTelemetry Java agent gathers basic application metrics.
 We use [Micrometer](https://micrometer.io/) and [Micrometer SignalFx registry](https://micrometer.io/docs/registry/signalFx) to gather and export metrics to either [SignalFx SmartAgent](https://github.com/signalfx/signalfx-agent/)